Craftworks Stage | Craftworks 2024

 Jan Hendzel

-Friday 17 May
+Saturday 17 May

 10:05 – 11:05

-Crafting Futures: My Pathway To Success
+Crafting Futures: My Pathway To Craft

 Our ‘Crafting Futures’ education morning at Craftworks kicks off with a ‘power hour’ featuring four inspiring speakers who will go back-to-back and take the spotlight, sharing their success stories.
 We’ll hear how each of our panelists landed in the world of crafts and the journey they took to get there, from their inspirations and motivations to mastering their crafts and careers.
 These 15 minute discussions will be hosted by Jade IIke of Designing Futures – an organisation that supports strategy coaching to design businesses, individuals and young people.